Family Law Scheduling Conference

-When you appear for your Scheduling Conference, if you have a disagreement about pendente lite issues (i.e., issues you would like resolved at least temporarily until the day of your trial) the Magistrate or Judge may ask you to meet with a facilitator that same day in the courthouse.
+When you appear for your Scheduling Conference, if you have a disagreement about pendente lite issues (i.e., issues you would like resolved at least temporarily until the day of your trial) the court may ask you to meet with a facilitator that same day in the courthouse.

 Facilitators are experienced domestic attorneys who act as a neutral third party to help you and the opposing party reach an agreement.
 The facilitator will give you practical advice concerning what you may expect if your case goes to trial.
 He or she will help you reach a settlement the day of your Scheduling Conference.